armory/documentation/_spinnaker_install_admin_guides/add-aws-account-iam.md

 * We would like Spinnaker to deploy to three AWS accounts, with account IDs 111111111111, 222222222222, and 333333333333.
 Each of these is a *Managed Account*
 * Choose one account (111111111111), that Spinnaker will log into directly.
 This is the *Managing Account*
 * We will end up with four IAM entities:
-  * A *Managing Account User* in account 111111111111 (`arn:aws:iam::111111111111:user/managingAccount`)
+  * A *Managing Account Policy* in account 111111111111 (`arn:aws:iam::111111111111:user/managingAccount`)
   * A *Managed Account Role* in account 111111111111 (`arn:aws:iam::111111111111:role/spinnakerManaged`)
   * A *Managed Account Role* in account 222222222222 (`arn:aws:iam::222222222222:role/spinnakerManaged`)
   * A *Managed Account Role* in account 333333333333 (`arn:aws:iam::333333333333:role/spinnakerManaged`)
-* The *Managing Account User* needs these permissions:
+* The *Managing Account Policy* needs these:
   * The `sts:AssumeRole` permission for each of the Managed Account Roles
   * The `ec2:DescribeAvailabilityZones` permission
   * The `ec2:DescribeRegions` permission
+  * It should be attached to the IAM Instance Role where Spinnaker is running
 * Each *Managed Account Role* needs these:
   * **PowerUserAccess**
   * The `iam:PassRole` permission for roles that will be assigned to EC2 instances that are being deployed
-  * A trust relationship with the Managing Account User (to allow the Managing Account User to assume the Managed Account Role)
+  * A trust relationship with the IAM Instance Role attached to the EC2 instances where Spinnaker is running (to allow Spinnaker to assume the Managed Account Role)

 ### Baking

 Spinnaker is able to use Packer to bake AMIs in AWS.
-If you're not using IAM Instance Roles, you need to provide credentials to Spinnaker to use to Bake.
+If you're using IAM Instance Roles, you need to provide credentials to Spinnaker to use to Bake by adding additional policies to the EC2 instances where Spinnaker is running.
 The AWS account that you're baking in must also be configured as a Managing Account, and that Managing Account (Role) must be configured as the primary AWS account within Spinnaker.

-This User must have all permissions necessary to bake (for example, PowerUserAccess and associated PassRoles)
+These policies must have all permissions necessary to bake (for example, PowerUserAccess and associated PassRoles)

-This User may be, but does not have to be, the same as the Managing Account User.

-Spinnaker will always bake with this user.
+Spinnaker will always bake with the EC2 instance role (unless you specify explicit baking creds).
 If you need to deploy to other accounts, update your Packer template to support sharing the baked image with other accounts.
 For example, add this to your `builder` configuration in your packer template (and add the custom packer template following the instructions in [the Spinnaker Packer documentation](https://docs.armory.io/spinnaker-install-admin-guides/packer/)):

 ```json
     "ami_users": ["222222222222","333333333333"]